 Knowing how to use Spanish punctuation marks correctly will make your written Spanish more accurate and improve your chances of success in a Spanish-language job or academic environment.
 It will also help you improve your reading comprehension and interpret Spanish texts more accurately – from newspapers to novels.

 In this post, you'll discover some of the most common Spanish punctuation marks and how to use them.
-You'll also at their names in Spanish, so that you can identify them when you hear people talk about them in conversation.
+You'll also look at their names in Spanish, so that you can identify them when you hear people talk about them in conversation.

 By the way, if you want to learn Spanish fast and have fun, my top recommendation for language learners is my Uncovered courses, which teach you through StoryLearning®.
 Click here to find out about my beginner course, Spanish Uncovered and try out the method for free.